json420/microfiber/doc/index.rst

 packages are available for Ubuntu in the `Novacut Stable Releases PPA`_ and the `Novacut Daily Builds PPA`_.

+If you have questions or need help getting started with Microfiber, please stop by the `#novacut`_ IRC channel on freenode.

 Microfiber is licensed `LGPLv3+`_.